gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

 -----------
 **Count**: A "count" (sometimes referred to as a "tick") refers to one increment of the encoder's position.
 Relative encoders report their position as a number equal to the number of "ticks" or "counts" the encoder has moved from its starting angle.

-**Counts Per Revolution**: The number of "counts" that an encoder will report after it has gone exactly one full revolution.
+**Counts Per Revolution**: The number of "counts" that an encoder reports after it has gone exactly one revolution.
 This value is commonly used to convert encoder "counts" into degrees or revolutions.

 .. warning:: Quadrature terminology can get very confusing!
-Some encoders may report "pulses per revolution".
-One pulse can either equal one count, or 4 counts.
-The best way to check is to plug the encoder into the rev hub and turn it 1 full revolution and check what it reports.
+Some encoders may report "pulses per revolution."
+One pulse can either equal 1 or 4 counts.
+The best way to check is to plug the encoder into the REV Hub and turn it 1 full revolution, then check what it reports.

 Programming Encoders
 --------------------